M4700F/CCCN/README.md

 - FedMedian with Non-IID on CIFAR-10
 - FedTrimmedAvg with Non-IID on CIFAR-10

-**Note:** MNIST and CIFAR-10 results are saved in separate CSV files to avoid conflicts.
+**Note:** MNIST results are saved in the main directory, while CIFAR-10 results are saved in the `cifar_results/` folder to keep them organized.

 ---